Peter Garrett – Australian Musician Former Politician

-Peter Robert Garrett is a bald Australian musician, Environmentalist and former federal Labour party (ALP) politician in the Australian parliament.
+Peter Robert Garrett is an Australian musician, Environmentalist and former federal Labour party (ALP) politician in the Australian parliament.

 The bald lead singer in the 80’s-90’s rock band ‘Midnight Oil’.
 Occasionally reuniting the band for special events and concerts.